-Exhibit Number Description 4.1 Form of Warrant 4.2 Form of Placement Agent Warrant 10.1 Form of Securities Purchase Agreement, dated April 30, 2019, by and between Novus Therapeutics, Inc. and the Purchasers named therein 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description 3.1 Certificate of Designations of Series X Convertible Preferred Stock (filed with the SEC as Exhibit 3.1 to the Company's Current Report on Form 8-K filed on February 19, 2020).
+4.1 Form of Private Placement Warrant (filed with the SEC as Exhibit 4.1 to the Company's Current Report on Form 8-K filed on January 16, 2020).
+10.1 Form of Warrant Exercise Agreement by and between Novus Therapeutics, Inc. and the Holders named therein (filed with the SEC as Exhibit 10.1 to the Company's Current Report on Form 8-K filed on January 16, 2020).
+10.2 Exchange Agreement, dated February 13, 2020, by and among Novus Therapeutics, Inc. and the Stockholders named therein (filed with the SEC as Exhibit 10.1 to the Company's Current Report on Form 8-K filed on February 19, 2020).
+31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document

-Filed herewith.
+^{} Filed herewith.